thesombady/Phonon-labs/README.md

 ### Prerequisite
 Jupyter notebook installed with packages *scipy*, *numpy* and *matplotlib*
 ### Before you start
-Before you start you will have to istall *ipwidgets* package.
+Before you start you will have to istall *ipywidgets* package.
 So follow the steps at this homepage:[https://ipywidgets.readthedocs.io/en/latest/user_install.html](https://ipywidgets.readthedocs.io/en/latest/user_install.html).

 ### Usage
 Download both *RunnerPhonon.ipynb* and *cphonon.ipynb* and open *RunnerPhonon.ipynb* in your notebook.